simulogics/airlinesim-docs/content/docs/beginners-guide/building-your-fleet/index.en.md

 Now that you've decided on an aircraft type, it's time to acquire your first machine!

-The aircraft fact sheet of your chosen model gives you the option to order new aircraft (if they are still in production) or to check out used aircraft offers.
+The aircraft fact sheet of your chosen model gives you the option to order new aircraft (if they are still in production) or check out used aircraft offers.

 ### Ordering New Aircraft